JuhiTrena/ShareMyRide/README.md

-# welcome to car pool
+# Welcome to car pool